Loading CheckWebs…

 x-default specifies the fallback page for users whose language doesn't match any of your hreflang tags.
 It's typically your main/English page or a language selector page.
 Always include x-default when using hreflang.

-No — if your site only targets one language and one region, hreflang tags are unnecessary.
-They're only needed when you have multiple language or regional versions of the same content.
+No. If your site only targets one language and one region, hreflang tags are unnecessary.
+They are only needed when you have multiple language or regional versions of the same content.